Particular-Cloud/particular-integration-examples/create-react-app/README.md

 Run the changes locally and hit that button. 🎉  Remember that we fetched our localized strings from Particular.Cloud into our `node_modules` folder by running `npx particular.cloud texts`?
 See how lightning fast the languages changes as we query the strings locally from your `node_modules` folder!

+## Next steps
+### Refactor strings to useText hook calls

+Use the VS Code extension to refactor strings to useText hook calls without leaving the editor.
+The strings are automatically saved to your Particular.Cloud project!

+You can find a short video detailing the keyboard shortcuts in the [VS Code documentation](https://particular.cloud/documentation/developers/v1/vscode#string-refactoring).